 Jane Kahan Gallery has just launched the Prints Boutique, where collectors can find quality prints by noted artists at accessible prices.

-We belong to the Fine Art Dealers Association, the International Fine Print Dealers Association, the Appraisers Association of America and CINOA.
-We perform certified appraisals for a fee.
+We belong to the Fine Art Dealers Association, the International Fine Print Dealers Association, and CINOA.
+You can also visit us on our artnet site.

 Our philosophy can be summed up by the words “best of class.”
 We believe it is better to buy the best print by a lesser known artist than a mediocre painting by a famous one.
 In an era when the best paintings by an artist like Picasso can sell for over a hundred million dollars, the best prints, tapestries and ceramics by such artists can still be had for 1/100th or even 1/1000th of that price.